2026 수능특강 영어독해연습 11강

 Too ____ we pretend to be listening while our mind is racing in trying to think of something

-clever.
-However, being clever ____ not being wise.
+____ However, being clever is not being wise.

 Some people just ____ to hear themselves speak just to confirm and validate their existence.